kizniche/Mycodo/mycodo-manual.rst

 to configure a conditional properly.

-IMPORTANT: If a measurement hasn't been acquired within the Max Age that is set, "None" will be returned when self.measure("{ID}") is called in the code.
+IMPORTANT: If a measurement hasn't been acquired within the Max Age that is set, "None" will be returned when self.condition("{ID}") is called in the code.
 It is very important that you account for this.
 All examples below incorporate a test for the measurement being None, and this should not be removed.
 If an error occurs (such as if the statement resolves to comparing None to a numerical value, such